ferjorosa/ferjorosa.github.io/_posts/2025-06-01-decision-theory-I.md

 title: "Introduction to Decision Theory"
 date: 2025-06-01
 categories: blog
-description: "An introduction to decision theory through a practical oil field investment example, covering key concepts like expected monetary value, risk preferences, and decision analysis frameworks."
+description: "An introduction to decision theory through a practical oil field investment example, covering key concepts like expected monetary value, risk preferences, and decision trees."
-tags: [Research, Decision Theory, Decision Analysis]
+tags: [Decision Theory]
 ---

 > This is the first of a series of posts where we explore **decision theory**:
 > 1. **Introduction to Decision Theory**

-> **TODO**
-> Seguir con el ejemplo con Arboles de decision, luego comentar sus problemas / limitaciones y comentar que existe una alternativa, que son los diagramas de influencia, los cuales los comentaremos en el siguiente post.

 ## The Challenge of Decision-Making